Five Things You Can Learn from Puppies

 - Setting boundaries

-Puppies are excellent rascals.
-Their antics are better than watching Comedy Central or most stand-up comedians.
+One of the most important puppy lessons I’ve re-learned: They are excellent rascals.
+Puppy antics are better than watching Comedy Central or most stand-up comedians.
 Being with the puppies reminds me of how important laughter is.
 It shakes off the heaviness, a kind of giggly oxygenation.
 Everything feels lighter, buoyant, and the puppies feel it too.

 There’s something about holding a puppy in your arms, that brings out our human gentleness.
 There’s something about the way a puppy looks up at our faces that goes right to our hearts.
 Puppies open the softer emotional currents in me and help heal the scars.